AndyShortt/ec2_resource_graph/README.md

 ## Pre-requisits
 AWS API and SAM CLI installed
-Note: AWS Cloud9 was used in development, these come pre-installed
+Note: AWS Cloud9 on Amazon Linux2 was used in development, or AWS CloudShell.
+These come pre-installed.

 ## Deployment